yayahjb/cqrlib/README_CQRlib.txt

    CQREqual returns 0 if quaternion q1 == q2, component by component.
    CQRConjugate computes a quaternion with the same scalar component and the negative of the vector component.
 CQRNormsq computes the sum of the squares of the components.
-CQRInverse computes the inverse of a non-zero quaternion.
+CQRInverse computes the inverse of a none-sero quaternion.

    In handling rotations, a right-handed system is assumed.
    CQRRotateByQuaternion rotates a vector by a quaternion, w = qvq*.
    CQRAxis2Quaternion forms the quaternion for a rotation around axis v by angle theta.
-CQRMatrix2Quaterion forms the quaternion equivalent a 3x3 rotation matrix R. CQRQuaternion2Matrix forms a 3x3 rotation matrix from a quaternion.
+CQRMatrix2Quaterion forms the quaterion equivalent a 3x3 rotation matrix R. CQRQuaternion2Matrix forms a 3x3 rotation matrix from a quaternion.
 CQRQuaternion2Angles converts a quaternion into Euler Angles for the Rz(Ry(Rx))) convention.
 CQRAngles2Quaternion convert Euler angles